 For each universe, there are always six

 It's a strange feeling.
 Being a being without form.
 Not having a body any more.
 It's what dying must be like.
 Except that dying is like nothing.
 It's no thoughts, it's no feelings.
 It's like what life was like a billion years before you were born.
 It isn't anything.
 But this isn't like that.
 This is very much something.
 It's more than that.
 It's everything.
 It's the feeling of waking up late on a Sunday morning.
 It's the leaves rustling around your feet at the park.
 It's the silent witnessing of a newborn child dying in the arms of its mother.
 It isn't that some days are better than others.
 It's that all days are everything.
 Every feeling.
 Every emotion.
-Every cut, scar, and bruise.
+Every cut, scar and bruise.
 Every winning goal.
 Every first kiss.
 It is too much.

-So, there's no such thing as infinite power, only infinite potential.
-I thought it would be OK, that I could handle it.
+So there's no such thing as infinite power, only infinite potential.
+I thought it would be okay, that I could handle it.
 And it was fun for a few seconds.
 I destroyed a lifeless planet straight away, just to see what would happen.
 But I already knew the answer.
 I know most things.
 The answer was nothing.
 I mean, no feeling.
 There is no feeling, only action.

 Life wasn't always this way.
 Turns out I was one of the six.
 I was a normal guy, except I can't remember much of it.
 I can't remember the humdrum.
-I can't remember the getting up every day and feeling my back hurt as I switched on the radio.
+I can't remember getting up every day and feeling my back hurt as I switched on the radio.
 I can't remember brushing my teeth.
 Oh, to feel teeth now.
 To feel anything, truly.

 But I remember some things.
 I remember feeling different.
 Like I wasn't the same as everyone else.
 I've heard a billion conversations today where people say the same thing.
 So maybe I really was the same.
-But no, in fact I was 6 people.
+But no, in fact I was six people.
 I was three men and three women.
 And we were the key to what I am now.